-- 5) Partnerships with member clubs are strong and based on: - a) mutual respect; - b) shared goals; - c) common or compatible policies and procedures (as applicable); - d) joint programming in areas of shared interest; and - e) effective communication. - 6) The Constitution (purposes) of full-service member clubs align with the purposes of Nordiq Canada and Cross Country BC. - 7) Full service member clubs have the following purpose in their club constitution "to establish and maintain programs and activities that support an integrated athlete development system up and including the Training to Compete (T2T) level." - 8) All of Cross Country BC's policies and procedures continue to be reviewed regularly and updated to ensure inclusiveness generally, and to specifically ensure protections related to sexual orientation, gender identity and gender expression (to encourage and support the participation LGBTQI2S participants). - 9) Staff capacity of Cross Country BC member clubs has increased to allow for improved delivery of Nordiq Canada/CCBC programs.
+- 1) Partnerships with member clubs are strong and based on: - a) mutual respect; - b) shared goals; - c) a comprehensive accountability framework, - d) common or compatible policies and procedures (as applicable); - e) joint programming in areas of shared interest; and - f) effective communications.

+- 2) The Constitution (purposes) of full-service member clubs align with the purposes of Cross Country Canada and Cross Country BC. - 3) Full service member clubs have the following purpose in their club constitution "to establish and maintain programs and activities that support an integrated athlete development system up and including the Training to Compete level." - 4) All of Cross Country BC's policies and procedures have been reviewed and updated to ensure inclusiveness generally, and to specifically ensure inclusion related to sexual orientation, gender identity and gender expression (to encourage and support the participation of LGBTQI2S participants). - 5) Staff capacity of Cross Country BC member clubs has increased to allow for improved delivery of CCC/CCBC programs.
 In particular the number of program coordinator staff positions has increased.
-A minimum of 20 Program Coordinator staff are working in the Cross Country BC system (minimum compensation \$6,000). - 10) Member clubs with SDP programs for children are established in Zones 3 and 4 to ensure Cross Country BC services are being delivered in all regions of the province. - 11) An integrated national fundraising program with defined policies and processes (i.e. the roles and relationships at club, division and national levels) continues to be implemented. - 12) Appropriate tools and training are provided to club volunteers to help them meet Nordiq Canada/CCBC/Club sponsor obligations at the club level. - 13) Funding to help offset the cost of paid coach salaries is generated by partnerships and other fundraising initiatives at all levels of the sport system. - 8.
+A minimum of 15 Program Coordinator staff are working in the Cross Country BC system (minimum compensation \$6,000). - 6) Member clubs with SDP programs for children are established in Zones 3 and 4 to ensure Cross Country BC services are being delivered in all regions of the province. - 7) An integrated national marketing program with defined policies and processes (i.e. the roles and relationships at club, division and national levels) is being implemented. - 8) Appropriate tools and training are provided to club volunteers to help them meet CCC/CCBC/Club sponsor obligations at the club level. - 9) Funding to help offset the cost of paid coach salaries is generated by partnerships and other fundraising initiatives at all levels of the sport system. - 7.
 Demonstrate leadership and invest in quality management to enhance Cross Country BC's effectiveness and efficiency through quality management and leadership practices.

-- 1) Cross Country BC has in place a policy-driven governance model that meets the current needs of the Association. - 2) Cross Country BC's policies are comprehensive, current and aligned, where appropriate, with the above governance policy and Cross Country BC bylaws. - 3) Retiring athletes are actively recruited for staff or volunteer employment in the sport (e.g. officials, coaches, technical or managerial staff, Technical Delegates). - 4) Cross Country BC employees (staff and volunteer) attend appropriate professional development programs in their area of practice. - 5) Cross Country BC maintains a productive and respectful partnership with Nordiq Canada. - 6) Cross Country BC representation at Nordiq Canada is well qualified and progressive, contributing in a meaningful way to effective Nordiq Canada management and representing Cross Country BC's strategic interests.
+- 1) Cross Country BC has in place a policy-driven governance model that meets the current needs of the Association. - 2) Cross Country BC's Constitution and Bylaws have been updated to align with changes to the BC Societies Act. - 3) Cross Country BC's policies are comprehensive, current and aligned, where appropriate, with the above governance policy and bylaws.

+- 4) Retiring athletes are actively recruited for staff or volunteer employment in the sport (e.g. officials, coaches, technical or managerial staff, Technical Delegates). - 5) Cross Country BC employees (staff and volunteer) attend appropriate professional development programs in their area of practice. - 6) Cross Country BC maintains a productive and respectful partnership with CCC. - 7) Cross Country BC representation at CCC is well qualified and progressive, contributing in a meaningful way to effective CCC management and representing Cross Country BC's strategic interests. - 8.
+Diversify and increase resource levels - to provide the resources required to carry out Cross Country BC's mission and mandate through diversified revenue streams and strategic partnerships.